eniac/otti/README.md

 Otti
 ------
-A zkSNARK compiler, solver, prover and verifier for optimization problems.
+A zkSNARK compiler, solver, prover and verifier for optimization problems ([paper](https://eprint.iacr.org/2021/1436)).

 # Cloning
 To clone this repository and its submodules run